MA-C/Peter-Piper/README.md

 __1. Introduction__
 <br>
-This script was made as an alternative to legitimate authentication in apple script.
+This script was made as an alternative to legitimate authentication in Applescript.
 This script uses a method of exploitation in OS X  called root piping.

 <br>